Orientation and Transition Programs Welcomes You to University of Delaware!

 Do family members need to attend a live NSO program?

 While we encourage families to attend the live NSO program, it is completely optional.
-As part of the live NSO program, families will attend overview sessions about academics, health and wellbeing, student life, and university resources.
-Please note that families will attend sessions separately from their students for the majority of the live orientation program.
+As part of the NSO program, families will attend overview sessions about academics, health and wellbeing, student life and university resources.
+Please note that families will attend sessions separately from their students for the majority of the orientation program.

 Families will also have access to orientation content through the Blue Hen Family Hub, and they can choose to attend various virtual topical information sessions about housing, dining, student financial services, and more.
-Families of students starting at UD in fall 2023 will receive an invitation to join the Blue Hen Family Hub in mid-June 2023.
+Families of students starting at UD in spring 2024 will receive an invitation to join the Blue Hen Family Hub in mid-January.

 When can I start the online orientation course in Canvas?

-The online orientation course in Canvas will be available in mid-June for students beginning in fall 2023.
-New students will receive a course invitation at their UD email address on or after Tuesday, June 6, 2023, to begin exploring the various sections.
+The online orientation course in Canvas will be available in December for students beginning in Spring 2024.
+New students will receive a course invitation at their UD email address in early December or can log in on Canvas.

-How do I schedule an appointment with an academic advisor for fall 2023?
+How do I schedule an appointment with an academic advisor?

-Students will receive more information on how to schedule a virtual advising appointment through their My Blue Hen Home and via email in June, 2023.
+Students will receive more information on how to schedule a virtual advising appointment through their UD email in December 2023.

 When will the live NSO programs be offered?
 Is registration open?